uibk-uncover/libjpeg-CSM/README.md

 ## Reference

-[2] M. Benes, N. Hofer, and R. Böhme.
-2022.
-The Effect of the JPEG Implementation on the Cover-Source Mismatch Error in Image Steganalysis.
-In EUSIPCO.
-IEEE, ?-?.
+[1] Beneš, M., Hofer, N., and Böhme, R. The Effect of the JPEG Implementation on the Cover-Source Mismatch Error in Image Steganalysis.
+In Proceedings of the 30th European Signal Processing Conference (EUSIPCO).
+EURASIP, Belgrade, Serbia, 2022. [[PDF]](https://informationsecurity.uibk.ac.at/pdfs/BHB2022_EUSIPCO.pdf) [[Video]](https://www.youtube.com/watch?v=dZ7bDWldgiE)

-[2] M. Benes, N. Hofer, and R. Böhme.
-2022.
-Know Your Library: How the libjpeg Version Influences Compression and Decompression Results.
-In IH&MMSec.
-ACM, ?-?.
+[2] Beneš, M., Hofer, N., and Böhme, R. Know Your Library: How the libjpeg Version Influences Compression and Decompression Results.
+In Proceedings of the 10th ACM Workshop on Information Hiding and Multimedia Security (IH&MMSEC).
+ACM, 2022, pp. 19–25. [[PDF]](https://informationsecurity.uibk.ac.at/pdfs/BHB2022_IHMMSEC.pdf) [[Publisher]](https://dl.acm.org/doi/10.1145/3531536.3532962)